 In August 2014, Facebook, the social media giant, acquired a small American startup called Oculus VR, kickstarted from a crowd funding in August 2012, for $2.3 billion USD and this event grabbed the world’s attention to notice the potential of VR industry.
 When the first commercial versions of VR HMD came out in the market during 2016 from Oculus, HTC and Sony, people who have tried the VR for the first time started to report that they could not wear the VR HMD more than a few minutes because they feel nauseated and sick.
 This quickly became one of the major issues why people are not willing to try the VR content and it has been one of the main problems why the world is not embracing the VR as quickly as some of the top marketing firms have predicted.
 This feeling of sickness has been identified as VR sickness and it is quite similar to the feelings of motion sickness.
 The industry professionals have identified the components from both hardware and software where they can improve to minimize the effect of VR sickness and one of the components that needs to be improved is the network.
 As the VR content service demands the faster transfer of bigger data compare to the most of the current content service, the current generation of network infrastructure is not enough to deliver the optimal VR service quality.
 This raised an issue that the next generation network infrastructure should consider what is needed to support the VR service as it will accelerate the embracement of VR service by the mass.

-Terms & Definition
+Terms & Definitions

 360 degree camera